 , along the Ring of Fire

-, the Philippines is the second-largest archipelago on the planet, with over 7,100 individual islands counted within its borders.
+, the Philippines is the second-largest archipelago in the world, with over 7,100 individual islands counted within its borders.

 The history of the Philippines begins with its first inhabitants arriving via primitive boats nearly 67,000 years ago.
 Various tribes roamed the islands until small kingdoms began establishing roots during the first millennium.

-For several centuries there was no unifying power within the Philippine archipelago, rather the islands were controlled by various sultans.
+For several centuries there was no unifying power within the Philippine archipelago, as the islands were controlled by various sultans.

 Ferdinand Magellan arrived in 1521, and placed the islands under Spanish